-- Need-based aid awarded by the Office of Student Financial Aid Services (OSFAS), which includes: Federal Direct Stafford Loans (FDSL), Federal Direct PLUS Loans, and Federal Work-Study (FWS).
+- Need-based aid awarded by the Office of Student Financial Aid Services (OSFAS), which includes Federal Direct Stafford Loans (FDSL), Federal Direct PLUS Loans, and Federal Work-Study (FWS).
 Citizens or permanent residents of the United States must apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
-The University of Connecticut’s on-time application deadline is February 15 (May 1 for entering graduate students).
+The University of Connecticut’s on-time application deadline is February 15.

 Categories of Merit-based Support

 Many graduate students engaged in full-time degree study at the University of Connecticut receive merit based support in the form of graduate assistantships for teaching or research, whereas others hold fellowships, traineeships, or internships.
 More specifically: